ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-10-02-who-is-ronaldo-beltran-dimas.md

 ### Youth & Reserve Stages

-- With Toluca’s youth teams (U-17, U-20, U-23), Ronaldo has played many matches in Liga MX U23 and age-group competitions. :contentReference[oaicite:6]{index=6}
+- With Toluca’s youth teams (U-17, U-20, U-23), Ronaldo has played many matches in Liga MX U23 and age-group competitions. :contentReference
-- He has accumulated substantial playing time in the U23 squad, especially during seasons like the 2024-25 Clausura, where he played ~990 minutes in 11 matches. :contentReference[oaicite:7]{index=7}
+- He has accumulated substantial playing time in the U23 squad, especially during seasons like the 2024-25 Clausura, where he played ~990 minutes in 11 matches. :contentReference

 ### Breaking into First Team Environment

 - Though he has not yet become a regular starter for Toluca’s first team, Ronaldo has been on the bench for Liga MX matches.
-One example: in the Apertura 2023, he was on the bench in a Toluca vs Necaxa match. :contentReference[oaicite:8]{index=8}
+One example: in the Apertura 2023, he was on the bench in a Toluca vs Necaxa match. :contentReference
 - He has been seen as a possible answer within the squad when first-team goalkeepers have made errors.
-As the current Toluca coach searches for stability in their goalkeeping department, Ronaldo Beltrán is beginning to “raise his hand” for more responsibility. :contentReference[oaicite:9]{index=9}
+As the current Toluca coach searches for stability in their goalkeeping department, Ronaldo Beltrán is beginning to “raise his hand” for more responsibility. :contentReference

 ---

 ## Recent Performance & Updates (2024-2025)

-- In **Clausura 2025**, with Toluca U23, he has had good minutes and has drawn attention because of his consistency. :contentReference[oaicite:10]{index=10}
+- In **Clausura 2025**, with Toluca U23, he has had good minutes and has drawn attention because of his consistency. :contentReference
 - The coaching staff at Toluca appears to be considering him more seriously, especially as errors in senior goalkeepers (like Pau López or Luis García) have created openings.
-Ronaldo has shown temperament to be considered for backup or possibly more. :contentReference[oaicite:11]{index=11}
+Ronaldo has shown temperament to be considered for backup or possibly more. :contentReference
 ---

 ## Style of Play, Strengths and Weaknesses